ReflectionHLE/ReflectionHLE/README.md

 * Mitugu (Kou) Kurizono, David Kirschbaum, Toad Hall, Dan Lewis, Alan Modra, Vesselin Bontchev (and possibly others) for their contributions leading to unlzexe v0.8.

+* Past and present developers of OpenTESArena, as well as other contributors, including afritz1, Allofich, Dozayon, kcat, mdmallardi, pcercuei and Ragora.
+OpenTESArena is an open-source re-implementation of The Elder Scrolls: Arena.
+A component of it, the ExeUnpacker, was re-used for unpacking Keen Dreams v.100 executables (originally packed using PKLITE).

 * Craig Bruce for his CRC-32 implementation.